celtschk/SOS/README.md

     Bytes are read starting from the most significant bit to the least significant bit.

-  * `!`: Wite a bit to standard output
+  * `!`: Write a single bit to standard output

     **Precondition:** None.

     **Effect:** If the current stack is empty, write a zero bit, otherwise write a one bit.

     Bytes are written from the most significant bit to the least significant bit.
-If at the end of the program an incomplete byte has been output, it is padded with zeros from the *left.* Thus the program consisting only of `1010` outputs a single byte of value 10, or a line feed character if interpreted as ASCII.
+If at the end of the program an incomplete byte has been output, it is padded with zeros from the *left.* Thus a program that only produces the bits `1010` outputs a single byte of value 10, or a line feed character if interpreted as ASCII.

 ### Example programs